parth9643/Carousel-project/README.md

 ### Book Carousel
 - Navigate through different books using the carousel.
 Each book displays its chapters in card format.
 - Use the mouse scroll or arrows to scroll through the chapters.
-- Bookmark chapters in one book without affecting bookmarks in others.

 ---